deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 - enforce strict Transport Layer Security (TLS) and Domain signing (DKIM)

-In other words, chatmail apps and relays each independently enforce transport and end-to-end encryption across the growing world-wide ecosystem.
+In other words, chatmail apps and relays each independently enforce transport and end-to-end encryption across the world-wide growing [chatmail](https://chatmail.at) ecosystem.

 ## Classic e-mail usage was enhanced but requires opt-in